Shkhr278/Ecommerce_WEBSITE/replit.md

-# Events Discovery Mobile App
+# E-Commerce Platform for Third-Party Products

 ## Overview

-This is a mobile-first event discovery application built with React and Express.js.
-The app allows users to browse local events, filter by category and price, view event details, and manage favorites.
+This is a mobile-first e-commerce platform built with React and Express.js.
+The app allows users to browse products by categories, filter by price, view product details, manage shopping cart, and process payments through Stripe.
 It features a responsive design optimized for mobile devices with native-like navigation and user experience.

 ## User Preferences